cschladetsch/Flow/Readme.md

 ## Example

-This is a code example pulled straight for a game I'm working on:
+This is example code pulled straight for a [game](https://github.com/cschladetsch/Chess2) I'm quasi-working on:

 ```C#
 public void GameLoop()